korvane/WeatherApp/README.md

     2. Login/create an account
     3. navigate to your name in the top right corner -> my Keys
     4. paste in your key at get-api.ts (line 20)

+COMING SOON:
+    - Icons for the weather descriptions
+    - A "more" tab which displays misc. weather information